MerijnHendriks/nagisa/Docs/ARCHITECTURE.md

 - Structs have some odd rules in C# and not supported in languages like Lox/JS/Python
-- Enums (as C-like constructs) are not suppored in languages like JS/Python
+- Enums (as C-like constructs) are not supported in languages like Javascript and Python (3.4 and older).

 > - Why MSTest v2 over \<_insert unit testing framework here_>
 > - Why Microsoft.CodeCoverage over <_insert code coverage collector here_>